hfscheid/ai-project/README.md

 In this project we will extend and improve a framework for testing BGP announcements sent to BIRD and FRR software routers.
 This project will involve the following tasks:

-- Extend and update the existing testing framework to
+Extend and update the existing testing framework to:

 - Run software routers in Docker containers
 - Build containers images for multiple major versions of each software router
 - Streamline creation of prefix announcements using ExaBGP or GoBGP